barronbytes/mini-projects/Static-Site-Generator/README.md

 ### Step 3: Run Program

-* Open terminal
+* Open terminal.
-* The absolute path in the terminal should match the root project folder name, Static-Site-Generator
+* The absolute path in the terminal should match the root project folder name, Static-Site-Generator.
-* Type the command `bash main.sh` to run the program
+* Type the command `bash main.sh` to run the program.

 Running the program does two things: it clears the **public folder** and then populates it with the necessary contents.
 Your original **.md** files have now been converted to **.html** files, styled properly, and linked to the uploaded assets. **DO NOT** edit any files in the root folder or src subfolder unless you want to customize the code at the heart of this project's functionality.
 The image below shows how the sample files from the previous two steps would be processed and saved.